Netflix/spectator/docs/intro/timer.md

 This means that you can see what is happening while the task is running, but you need to keep in mind:

-* The id is fixed before the task begins.
+* The meter id is fixed before the task begins.
 There is no way to change tags based on the run, e.g., update a different timer if an exception is thrown.
-* Being a guage it is inappropriate for short tasks.
+* Being a gauge it is inappropriate for short tasks.
 In particular, gauges are sampled and if it is not sampled during the execution or the sampling period is a significant subset of the expected duration, then the duration value will not be meaningful.